documentationfor yFiles for HTML 3.0.0.1

 Using Graph Analysis

-The analysis algorithms use a common pattern to configure and run the algorithm and return the results.
+The analysis algorithms use a common pattern to configure, run, and return the results.

-For configuration most algorithm classes provide several properties, and some of those are mandatory to be set for the algorithm to run.
-These properties are often of type ItemMapping<TItem,TValue>, ItemCollection<TItem> or SingleItem<TItem>.
+To configure an algorithm, most algorithm classes provide properties.
+Some of these properties are mandatory for the algorithm to run.
+These properties are often of type ItemMapping<TItem,TValue> or ItemCollection<TItem>.
 These types provide several properties to specify additional data for the graph in different ways.
 Type conversion allows you to omit these intermediate properties and directly assign the property of the actual algorithm.

 Basic initialization and configuration of an algorithm